View Patents: Everything You Need to Know

 You may not have a specific patent in mind.
 In that case, you may want to just search by subject.
 There are several ways to go about doing that type of search:

 - Use a research database for a specified discipline, such as medical or chemical, and filter the results to show only patents.

 - Follow the Seven-Step U.S. Patent Search Strategy using the USPTO resources.

 - Search by a specific keyword.

 To look up patent applications, patent documents, or drawings, the Public PAIR page on the U.S. Patent and Trademark Office can be an excellent resource for you.
 The site will require that you provide a patent number or application number.
 If you are on Google Patents, use the recommended external links found on the page for Espacenet or Patentscope to find published documents in the patent case you are researching.

 If you need help with how to view patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.